Buddh International Circuit: Layout

 Before the opening weekend, the expected lap time for a Formula One car around the track was 1 minute, 27.02 seconds, at an average speed of 210.03 km/h.
 At the end of the long straight between corners 3 and 4, Formula One cars were expected to reach a top speed of about 318 km/h.
 In the inaugural qualifying session, Sebastian Vettel turned in a lap time of 1:24.178, beating the predicted lap times from tyre manufacturer Pirelli.
 Scuderia Toro Rosso driver Jaime Alguersuari posted the top speed through the speed trap, reaching 324.2 km/h.

-The relatively compact circuit was due to host a GT1 World Championship round as the season finale in December 2012, but the event was cancelled.

-The circuit was due to host a Superbike World Championship round for four seasons, starting in 2013.
-However, the 2013 race was cancelled due to operational charges of Buddh International Circuit.

-From 2014 to 2022, there were no international championships have raced at the circuit except the Asia Road Racing Championship race in 2016.
-From 2023, the circuit hosts the Indian motorcycle Grand Prix as part of the MotoGP World Championship.